 “What about Qi Xiao as a compromise?”
 I said.

 “Little Legend?” she said with so much enthusiasm you’d think I suggested she chew her own hands off.

 “Barely,” she said in a scornful tone that ought to be levied exclusively at one’s nemesis.

 “Ah, but that makes it even better for your disguise!
 You are so very far from a little legend after all.”

 You must remember that mine was a life spent in grueling study and rigorous debate.
-I select words not merely to make my point, not merely to make it eloquently, but to plant ideas in the minds of others so that my quite eloquent point seem less like an opinion and more like an inevitability.
+I select words not merely to make my point, not merely to make it eloquently, but to plant ideas in the minds of others so that my quite eloquent points seem less like opinions and more like inevitability.